nativestackau/guides/Docker/Dockerise-Dotnet-WebAPI/Dockerise-Dotnet-WebAPI.md

 ~~~powershell
 $ docker image ls
 ~~~

+- Documentation for the `Docker CLI` can be found here: https://docs.docker.com/engine/reference/commandline/docker/

 ## Summary
 In this guide we did the following:
 - Created a new .Net Core Web API project using the .Net Core CLI.